Sdaas/hello-karate/README.md

 ## Starting only the application

-Karate does NOT start up the system under test.
-So you need to first start up the application itself using any of the three ways given below

 * IntelliJ -> Run -> HelloKarateApplication
 * `mvn spring-boot:run`
 * `./gradlew clean bootRun`

 ## Developer Instructions